Willi Pape

-Willi Pape (Willy Pape, Voo-Doo, Selma Bruegge; 1893–1967) was a celebrated German cabaret owner and performer in Weimar Berlin who was contemporarily referred to as a "transvestite."
+Willi Pape (Willy Pape, Voo-Doo, Selma Brügge; 7 October 1891–21 February 1940) was a celebrated German dancer, variety show performer and later a bar owner in Weimar Berlin who was contemporarily referred to as a "transvestite."

+Life

-Pape was a patient of German sexologist Magnus Hirschfeld, who wrote the following to accompany pictures of Pape in his 1912 book The Transvestites:The young transvestite Willy Pape, whose propensity to dress in women's clothing became known during a suicide attempt [in 1910].
-His parents were made aware of this peculiar condition by the author and then allowed him to go onto the Variété, where he has since then performed with great success as a snake dancer.Pape became a famous cabaret artist and variety-show dancer, usually performing under the name "Voo-Doo" or "Voo Doo" while wearing orientalized versions of female belly-dancing attire in acts such as "Opium Death" and "Elagabalus."
+As a child, Willi Pape preferred female clothing and wanted to work in a circus or on stage.
+Pape presented as female and signed into several hotels as Selma Brügge.
+21 September 1909, staff of a Hamburg hotel found unconscious "Selma" in her room with slit wrists, and after discovery of the patient's true identity, the story was widely published in newspapers.
+The reports attracted the attention of the German sexologist Magnus Hirschfeld, who visited the recovering patient and later wrote the following to accompany pictures of Pape in his 1912 book The Transvestites:The young transvestite Willy Pape, whose propensity to dress in women's clothing became known during a suicide attempt [in 1909].
+His parents were made aware of this peculiar condition by the author and then allowed him to go onto the Variété, where he has since then performed with great success as a snake dancer.After Pape's suicide attempt, the name "Selma Brügge" was not used again.
+When summoned for military service in 1914, Pape presented in female clothing.
+According to Hirschfeld, who used masculine pronouns for Pape, Pape did not find men attractive at the time of their first encounter; Pape had confessed to being in love with and engaged to a woman, and later had a male lover.

+Pape became a famous cabaret artist and variety-show dancer, initially performing under the name "Sura VooDoo", later shortened to "Voo-Doo"/"Voo Doo" while wearing orientalized versions of female belly-dancing attire in acts such as "Opium Death" and "Elagabalus."
+Initially Voo-Doo was not billed as a female impersonator, only later utilizing the "sex reveal" at the end of the dance routines.
 In 1927, the German lesbian magazine Die Freundin published photographs of Pape captioned: "The Transvestite Voo-Doo, One of the Most Prominent International Dance-stars."
 Pape performed in Berlin, Zürich, Paris, Vienna, and other major European cities between 1917 and 1928.
+In 1928 the dancer decided to retire from performing, decision probably influenced by aging and the declining popularity of variety shows.